giarets/use_case_deporvillage/README.md

 Note that in many forecasting problems these baselines might be not so easy to beat.

 - NaiveLag: propagates the last observation
-- NaiveRollingMean: propagares the average of the last observations
+- NaiveRollingMean: propagates the average of the last observations

 ### LigthGBM

 Classical boosted approach.
 It adapts well to many situations and might be good here that we have many categorical columns.
 It might also be a good idea consideriong that the forecasting horizon is very large.
+This would probably outperform the other models if we were working with daily/weekly data.
-Unfortunately there is not a lot of data if we aggregate at the monthly level.
+Unfortunately there are not enough samples once we aggregate at the monthly level.

 ### Hierarchical models